adrienpetralia/adrienpetralia.github.io/_pages/internships.md

                 <p class="text-lg text-gray-700 md:w-3/4">
                     My research group at EDF Lab Paris-Saclay (Palaiseau, France) regularly hosts internship projects at the interface between data mining, machine learning, and energy systems.
-We work on real-world challenges using advanced AI methods, and we welcome motivated students who want to contribute to impactful research on time series and energy data.
+We work on real-world challenges using advanced AI methods, and we welcome motivated students who want to contribute to impactful research applied to the energy domain.
                 </p>

                 <!-- Logo -->